Instructional Design

 Bloom's Taxonomy of Learning Objectives

 Bloom’s taxonomy of learning objectives (original and revised) is conventionally depicted as a pyramid comprising six horizontal layers, each layer representing a distinct learning objective.
 It is a model used as a framework for formulating pedagogical strategies.
-In the original, the layer situated at the base of the pyramid is labeled “remembering,” and the layer located at the apex is labeled “evaluation.”
-In the revised version, the bottom layer is labeled "remember," and the layer at the apex is labeled "create," In many contemporary pedagogical circles, ascending to “creating” at the apex is exalted, while trifling with mere “remembering” at the base is denigrated.
-For example, rote memorization of basic facts is typically frowned upon, despite the fact that it can be very effective for rendering such basic facts immediately recalled without the need to look them up or calculate them on the spot.
+In the original version, the layer situated at the base of the pyramid is labeled “remembering,” and the layer located at the apex is labeled “evaluation.”
+In the revised version, the bottom layer is labeled "remember," and the layer at the apex is labeled "create,"

 Anderson & Krathwohl's Taxonomy of the Cognitive Domain

-In my estimation, Anderson and Krathwohl’s taxonomy matrix reflects the reality of the cognitive domain with greater fidelity than Bloom’s taxonomy.
-Instead of a single dimension, it comprises two dimensions, the cognitive-process dimension and the knowledge dimension.
-Anderson and Krathwohl recognized that the several cognitive processes apply to knowledge at every level.
-They also differentiated among four types of knowledge: factual knowledge, conceptual knowledge, procedural knowledge, and meta-cognitive knowledge.
+Rather than arranging learning objectives in a single, vertical dimension, Anderson and Krathwohl's taxonomy consists of a matrix that comprises two dimensions, the cognitive-process dimension and the knowledge dimension.
+Anderson and Krathwohl recognized that the several cognitive processes that are arranged hierarchically in Bloom's taxonomy apply to each of the following four types of knowledge:

 Bloom's placement of knowledge at the bottom of his original hierarchical taxonomy and the relegation of remembering to the base of the revised version suggest that he did not regard the "mere" acquisition of knowledge or remembering very highly.
-In truth, however, a principal product of the higher-order cognitive functions – application, analysis, synthesis, etc – is precisely the acquisition, broadening, and deepening of knowledge and the elaboration of increasingly complex cognitive schemata.
+In reality, however, a principal product of Bloom's higher-order cognitive functions – application, analysis, synthesis, etc – is precisely the broadening and deepening of knowledge and the elaboration of increasingly complex cognitive schemata.
 Only then can the creation of new theories, hypotheses, and conjectures constitute meaningful progress.
-Anderson and Krathwohl's breaking off of knowledge as a separate dimension from cognitive processes reflects recognition of this important reality.
+Anderson and Krathwohl's breaking off of knowledge as a separate dimension from cognitive processes reflects recognition of this important distinction.
+In my estimation, Anderson and Krathwohl's matrix reflects the reality of the cognitive domain with greater fidelity than Bloom’s taxonomy.

 Approaches to Instructional Design